Devank-Garg/ai-for-developers/README.md

 This course is built for **software developers, IT leads, and technical professionals** who:

-- Know how to write code but are new to AI
+- Know how to write code but are new to AI.
-- Want to build real AI-powered applications — chatbots, RAG systems, agents
+- Want to build real AI-powered applications — chatbots, RAG systems, agents.
-- Don't want to become an ML researcher, but need solid conceptual foundations
+- Don't want to become an ML researcher, but need solid conceptual foundations.
-- Are tired of "Hello World" AI tutorials that don't prepare them for production
+- Are tired of "Hello World" AI tutorials that don't prepare them for production.

 **It is not** a math course.
 It is not a framework tutorial.
 Every concept is taught provider-agnostically — the principles work whether you're using Claude, GPT-4, Gemini, Llama, or a model that doesn't exist yet.